tycharlie99/tycharlie99.github.io/posts/alg-boyer-moore-majority-voting/index.md

     - algorithms
 draft: false
 ---

-# Boyer-Moore Majority Voting

 The Boyer-Moore majority voting algorithm is a well-known algorithm used to find the majority element in an array.
 The majority element is defined as the element that appears more than `n/2` times in the array, where `n` is the size of the array.
 This algorithm can also be adapted to find elements that appear more than `n/k` times for any integer `k`.

 ## Question

-You may see some questions asking for counting the vote of someone is **over than** 1/2 or 1/3.
-The intuition solution is counting the votes for everyone.
+You may see some questions asking whether someone's vote count is **more than** 1/2 or 1/3.
+The intuitive solution is counting the votes for everyone.
 However, the space complexity will be **O(N)**.
-Is there have any solution only use the **O(1)** for space complexity?
-It will be the Boyer-Moore majority voting algorithms.
+Is there any solution that only uses **O(1)** space complexity?
+That is where the Boyer-Moore majority voting algorithm is useful.

 ## Basic Idea